huntdatacenter/docs/docs/coordination/prices/faq.md

 ### How is storage reduction metered?

-You can not directly reduce the size of a storage volume, however you can indirectly reduce your storage allocation by moving data to a new smaller volume ([read here for steps](/data/faq/#can-we-reduce-the-size-of-existing-volumes)).
-Both volumes are metered until you request deletion of your original volume.
+You can indirectly reduce the size of your storage volume by moving data to a new smaller volume ([see the steps here](/data/faq/#can-we-reduce-the-size-of-existing-volumes)).
+During such procedures, both volumes are metered until you request deletion of the original volume in the service desk.

 ## Billing